 - All school systems require students who have requested placement to complete fingerprinting and a criminal background check through the district’s human resources office (not George Mason University) prior to being eligible for field experience placement.

-- Each school division has its own background check process and requirements for placement, so follow the instructions you receive from the Clinical Practice Specialist carefully.
+- Each school division has its own background check process and requirements for placement, so follow the instructions you receive from the Clinical Practice Coordinator carefully.

 - School divisions do not share placement information or background check results.
 If you are placed in two different school divisions, you must complete the placement requirements for each division before beginning your hours.